Back to Top

 I. Purpose

-A. The purpose of this Interim Student Withdrawal for Extenuating Circumstances Policy (“Policy”) is to describe the conditions under which the College will allow Students to withdraw from classes for Extenuating Circumstances and provide credits or refunds to such Students.
+A. The purpose of this Student Withdrawal and Refund for Extenuating Circumstances Policy (“Policy”) is to describe the conditions under which the College will allow Students to withdraw from classes for Extenuating Circumstances and provide credits or refunds to such Students.

 II.
 Scope and Applicability